melody5660/vedlys/docs/README.md

 ## ID naming convention

-QuestionId should be generated based on this pattern: SHORTPAGENAME_NR
+PageId should be generated based on this pattern: SHORTPAGENAME_NR

 Example:
 ```
 ENVIRONMENT_1
 ```

-AnswerId or ContentId should be generated based on this pattern: QUESTIONID_SHORTNAME_NR
+NextId or PreviousId or ContentId should be generated based on this pattern: PAGEID_SHORTNAME_NR

 Example:
 ```